TomasBankauskas/single-post-review/src/pages/blog/10-best-gatsby-themes.md

 **Demo**: <https://foundation.stackrole.com/><br>
 **Supported CMS**: Netlify CMS<br>

-This is a personal web site and blog theme that is simple and clean.
+This is a personal website and blog theme that is simple and clean.
 It supports a one-click deployment to Netlify and is well documented, both in terms of installation and use.

 ---